imtone1/todoist/README.md

 # Todoist Task Adding Project

+Idea behind this project is to make it easier to plan your studies.
+You can add tasks to Todoist and then visualize them in a chart.

 This project provides a Python script for adding tasks to your [Todoist](https://todoist.com) account.
 Functions for adding tasks from csv file are located in the todoist.py file.
 See documentation of the file in [Todoist adding functions](#todoist-adding-functions) section.

 Additionally, the script can be used to create a [Work Breakdown Structure](https://en.wikipedia.org/wiki/Work_breakdown_structure) (WBS) chart from active tasks on your Todoist account.
 For that purpose, the script uses the [draw.io](https://www.drawio.com/).
 Draw.io is a free online diagram software for making flowcharts, process diagrams, org charts, UML, ER and network diagrams.
 Created with draw.io, the WBS chart can be exported as a PNG file and it can be modified further in a draw.io.